RenataDayana/RenataDayana/README.md

 My experience in the area of health has aroused in me the desire to innovate and make a difference in society.
 From my first contact with logic and programming, I realized that it is possible to change the world through technology.
 Since then, I have sought to improve my technical and behavioral skills!
 Soon, I'll be a Java Developer!🌎

-I'm passionate about solving problems and learning.
-Always open to new challenges and ready to face changes.

-### 🌍 "O conhecimento destrói mitos" 🧠
+## 🌍 "O conhecimento destrói mitos" 🧠

 - 📍 From São Paulo-SP
 - 💻  Full stack developer in training